dartmouth-cs98/hack-a-thing-2-22f-barbz-2/README.md

 ## What you learned

 TODO: what worked / what didn't work
 The Museum VR Tutorial was a great introduction to working with Unity 3D and creating a virtual reality space.
 We initially began with creating a confined space using the Unity Cube 3D object.
 This required manipulating the object's position to align what would become the walls, and roof of the museum.
+We used a wood-resembling material to alter the museum floor which was a Unity plane.
+It was interesting to learn how to use these built-in objects and apply materials to enhance how realistic they appear.

 - displays various artifacts
 - has built-in sound for the descriptions